Maraket/SiteminderChallenge/README.md

 * The feedback section of code always returns success regardless of what was passed, this is due to no specific behaviour was outlined as to how feedback should be handled.
 * The error message returned is a static one, not passing on the errors passed back from the mail services, this was due to it not being outlined which one should be returned, first, last.
+* More comprehensive validation
+* Behaviour surrounding how failed deliveries should be handled.